Intercultural Awareness Day

 • Learning about the successful integration of multiple generations through mentoring, advising, full-time employment, internships, etc.

 The Intercultural Awareness Day: Exploring Our Spirits program goal is to educate, inform, and expose faculty, staff, and students to the various religions that make up the UK campus and Lexington community.
-Faculty, staff, and students will be invited to join a celebration of our community's rich religious diversity with a faith-based banquet with foods common to various religions.
-Prior to the celebration, a day-long religious tour/visit to the following religious centers: Temple Adath Israel, Unitarian Universalist Church, Langar at Gurdwara (Sikh), and Masjid Bilal lbn Rabah Mosque (Muslim) with speakers providing an introduction to their respective religions for a select group of college faculty, staff, and students that represent each unit and department in the UK College of Agriculture, Food and Environment.
-During the celebration, participants who were attending the religious tour will share their experiences with the group, along with a student panel represented by various religions.
-This will allow participants to gain awareness and exposure to the religious diversity that makes up the UK Campus and Lexington community.
+Faculty, staff, and students were invited to join a celebration of our community's rich religious diversity with a faith-based banquet with foods common to various religions.
+Prior to the celebration was a a day-long religious tour/visit to the following religious centers: Temple Adath Israel, Unitarian Universalist Church, Langar at Gurdwara (Sikh), and Masjid Bilal lbn Rabah Mosque (Muslim) with speakers providing an introduction to their respective religions for a select group of college faculty, staff, and students that represent each unit and department in the UK Martin-Gatton College of Agriculture, Food and Environment.
+During the celebration, participants who attended the religious tour shared their experiences with the group, along with a student panel represented by various religions.
+This allowed participants to gain awareness and exposure to the religious diversity that makes up the UK campus and Lexington community.

 Contact Information